robobario/rebalance-example/README.md

 all consumer threads are dead :(
 ```

-If you switch to RangeAssignor then it appears only the consumer that is taking too long to process records dies:
+If you switch to RangeAssignor then it appears only the consumer that is taking too long to process records throws an exception, the other consumers see a revoke+assign and continue consuming.
 ```
 consumer2: assigned [test-dfb111cd-99c6-4000-98da-855f23a1b426-1]
 consumer3: assigned [test-dfb111cd-99c6-4000-98da-855f23a1b426-2]